-We recently ran a joint webinar with landing page specialists Unbounce called “How to Use Killer Landing Pages to Get Better PPC Results” (you can view the slides from that webinar here).
+We recently ran a joint webinar with landing page specialists Unbounce called “How to Use Killer Landing Pages to Get Better PPC Results.”
 We didn’t have time to answer all the great follow-up questions from attendees, so we’re answering them here on the blog.
 Special thanks to Tom Demers of Measured SEM for his help with answering these questions.

 What would you consider to be the weighting of Ad CTR vs. Landing Page relevancy as it relates to Quality Score?
 If you have a KW with low quality score should the first area of focus be Ad Copy testing or landing page development?